Omachine/BattleGeese/README.md

 Project made by [Gonçalo Moreira](https://github.com/Omachine).

-  For this project the use of the State machine was made for a straight forward approach, than if they were holding their behaviour in a unorganized file.
+  For this project the use of the State machine was made to make debugging easier, improve readability and for it's reusable logic.
-  Can be used in objects like traps where they worked in a sequence of states or change depending on the enviroment.
+  Can be used in traps where they worked in a sequence of states or change depending on the enviroment.

 # :open_file_folder: Scripts
 ```